Real And Alternative Assets: Asset Allocation Committee Outlook Q3 2017

 This material is general in nature and is not directed to any category of investors and should not be regarded as individualized, a recommendation, investment advice or a suggestion to engage in or refrain from any investment-related course of action.
 Neuberger Berman is not providing this material in a fiduciary capacity and has a financial interest in the sale of its products and services.
 Investment decisions and the appropriateness of this material should be made based on an investor's individual objectives and circumstances and in consultation with his or her advisors.
 This material may not be used for any investment decision in respect of any U.S. private sector retirement account unless the recipient is a fiduciary that is a U.S. registered investment adviser, a U.S. registered broker-dealer, a bank regulated by the United States or any State, an insurance company licensed by more than one State to manage the assets of employee benefit plans subject to ERISA (and together with plans subject to Section 4975 of the Internal Revenue Code, "Plans"), or, if subject to Title I of ERISA, a fiduciary with at least $50 million of client assets under management and control, and in all cases financially sophisticated, capable of evaluating investment risks independently, both in general and with regard to particular transactions and investment strategies.
 This means that "retail" retirement investors are expected to engage the services of an advisor in evaluating this material for any investment decision.
 If your understanding is different, we ask that you inform us immediately.

 A bond's value may fluctuate based on interest rates, market conditions, credit quality and other factors.
 You may have a gain or a loss if you sell your bonds prior to maturity.
 Of course, bonds are subject to the credit risk of the issuer.
 If sold prior to maturity, municipal securities are subject to gain/losses based on the level of interest rates, market conditions and the credit quality of the issuer.
-Income may be subject to the alternative minimum tax (NYSE:AMT) and/or state and local taxes based on the investor's state of residence.
+Income may be subject to the alternative minimum tax (AMT) and/or state and local taxes based on the investor's state of residence.
 High-yield bonds, also known as "junk bonds", are considered speculative and carry a greater risk of default than investment-grade bonds.
 Their market value tends to be more volatile than investment-grade bonds and may fluctuate based on interest rates, market conditions, credit quality, political events, currency devaluation and other factors.
 High Yield Bonds are not suitable for all investors and the risks of these bonds should be weighed against the potential rewards.
 Neither Neuberger Berman nor its employees provide tax or legal advice.
 You should contact a tax advisor regarding the suitability of tax-exempt investments in your portfolio.
 Government Bonds and Treasury Bills are backed by the full faith and credit of the United States Government as to the timely payment of principal and interest.
 Investing in the stocks of even the largest companies involves all the risks of stock market investing, including the risk that they may lose value due to overall market or economic conditions.
 Small- and mid-capitalization stocks are more vulnerable to financial risks and other risks than stocks of larger companies.
 They also trade less frequently and in lower volume than larger company stocks, so their market prices tend to be more volatile.
 Investing in foreign securities involves greater risks than investing in securities of U.S. issuers, including currency fluctuations, interest rates, potential political instability, restrictions on foreign investors, less regulation and less market liquidity.
 The sale or purchase of commodities is usually carried out through futures contracts or options on futures, which involve significant risks, such as volatility in price, high leverage and illiquidity.

 This material is being issued on a limited basis through various global subsidiaries and affiliates of Neuberger Berman Group LLC.
 Please visit www.nb.com/disclosure-global-communications for the specific entities and jurisdictional limitations and restrictions.